 The recruiting process in a business context

 - Talent Management / Human Capital / HR, whatever you want to call it, can be very much the poor relation in many organisations ( why is a whole other topic).
 Sometimes the function is not even represented at executive board level.
-This can weaken the strategic voice within a company.· During the downturn, as a service function, HR professionals have seen their teams cut and many are simply overworked, under supported and beleaguered.
-They are caught between demanding executive committees and angry, confused employees.
-You may have read about demonstrations and actions taken against HR professionals as the “company voice” in many parts of the world, which is even called “ Boss Snapping” in France.
+This can weaken the strategic voice within a company.

 - Any pressure HR professionals are under to reduce their hiring costs, are then passed onto search and recruitment organisations.
 Sometimes companies will give the same assignment to multiple recruitment companies who will compete against each other to place candidates.
 The unsuccessful organisations will have invested resources in good faith in this process and will not receive a fee.

 - At the same time recruiting companies themselves have been hit by the downturn and have laid off large numbers of staff , so many are also operating on reduced budgets and manpower.
-Some work on contingency (no placement = no fee) and it is not economically viable to invest time in candidates that are not on target.
+Tech recruiters and even LinkedIn have been hard hit by the pandemic and are laying people off.
+Some organisations work on contingency (no placement = no fee) and it is not economically viable to invest time in candidates who are not on target.
 Additionally they are dealing with huge numbers of unsolicited CVs during this recession with lower staffing levels.

 Who do recruiters work for?
 Not you!

 This is the first job search myth that needs to be dispelled.
 The recruiter works for the hiring company not you.
 Hoisting that one simple fact on board will help enormously in managing your expectations of the outcome of any contact.